-The $2 million, five-year ICCA project supports targeted communities to adapt to adverse climate change impacts.
-It complements the U.S. Government’s Feed the Future Initiative, which aims to sustainably improve the food security of smallholder farmers.
-ICCA is aligned with Government of Nepal climate change programs that support local adaptation planning.
-ICCA helps develop sustainable livelihood opportunities for over 20,000 smallholder families through sustainable use and management of non-timber forest products, high-value vegetable crops, coffee, and essential oils, thereby benefiting over 100,000 people.
-The project seeks to:
+The five-year, $2 million ICCA project supports targeted communities to adapt to the adverse impact of climate change and complements the U.S. Government’s Feed the Future Initiative, which aims to sustainably improve the food security of smallholder farmers.
+ICCA is aligned with the Government of Nepal's climate change programs, which support local adaptation planning.
+ICCA is helping develop sustainable livelihood opportunities for over 20,000 smallhold farmer families through the sustainable use and management of non-timber forest products, high-value vegetable crops, coffee, and essential oils, benefiting over 100,000 people.

 Capacity Building for Better Management and Adaptation:

 Build the capacity of existing local institutions, such as Village Development Committees (VDC),community and farmer groups, and community-managed rural collection centers, to understand climate change and be independent, transparent, and accountable in their responses to it Help communities develop and implement local adaptation plans of action (LAPA) for adapting to the adverse effects of climate change train community members on alternative livelihood options that will allow them to adapt to climate change establish Community Climate Resource Centers (CCRC) with community libraries that offer information on climate change and alternative farming techniques

 Create market linkages between farmers and traders, thereby increasing and diversifying their source of income to make them more resilient to unexpected environmental and economic shocks support sustainable management and harvesting of non-timber forest products, essential oils, and high-value vegetables to support livelihood sustainability and income generation.
 Engage impoverished communities in economic endeavors such as revolving funds, to support vulnerable families and introduce income generating activities.
 Encourage public land management, whereby land is managed in a participatory way to develop multiple income generating options